easylearn-fmri/easylearn_dev/README.md

 ##### Vacancy 1
 > Contributors will first add to the [contributors_list.md](./eslearn/developer/contributors_list.md).
 Once your contribution is more than or equal to 1/4 of the total code, you can become a maintainer.
 ##### Vacancy 2
 > Contributors will first add to the [contributors_list.md](./eslearn/developer/contributors_list.md).
-Once your contribution is more than or equal to 1/4 of the total code, you can become a maintainer.
+Once your contribution is more than or equal to 1/4 of the total code, you can become a permanent maintainer.

 # Contributors
 > The current contributors are in [contributors_list.md](./eslearn/developer/contributors_list.md).
-Once your contribution is more than or equal to 1/4 of the total code, you can become a maintainer.
+Once your contribution is more than or equal to 1/4 of the total code, you can become a permanent maintainer.

 # Curent team members
 > The current team members are in [current_team_members.md](./eslearn/developer/current_team_members.md).
 If you contributed your code, please add yourself to the contributor list.

 # Demo
 Although, the GUI is under development, you can use simple commands to accomplish some machine learning tasks.